VinaySinghRawat/Vintage-Hotel-Booking-System/README.md

 - 🏨 Admin can add/edit/delete hotels and bookings
 - 👤 Users can search hotels and make bookings
 - ✅ RESTful APIs with Spring Security
-- 🗃️ PostgreSQL (or MySQL) as the database
+- 🗃️ PostgreSQL as the database
 - 🌐 Frontend can be integrated separately (e.g., React/Thymeleaf)

 ---